taka-rl/car_simulator/README.md

     - [X] Create ShaderProgram class
     - [X] Load GLSL files from different files
     - [X] Draw two rectangles as a car and parking lot
-    - [ ] Learn Transformation, GLM, and Coordinate systems
-    - [ ] Collision check
-    - [ ] Draw a line that represents a car movement
-    - [ ] Copy code in opengl_learning.cpp to main.cpp as a base of the project

 ### Simulation environment
+- [ ] Develop a parking environment
     - [ ] Draw a car with each wheel
     - [ ] Draw a car trajectory line
     - [ ] Create a simple map
-- [ ] Simulation setup
+    - [ ] Introcude a kinematic bicycle model to simulate the car movement
-    - [ ] Introduce acceleration and steering inputs
+    - [ ] Introduce acceleration and steering inputs with discrete action space
+    - [ ] Introduce continuous action space
-    - [ ] Create discrete/continuous modes
+    - [ ] Set the parking lot randomly

-### Car
-- [ ] Implement Kinematic bicycle model
+    - [ ] Add code to determine if the car is parked
-- [ ] Implement Dynamic bicycle model
+- [ ] Introduce reinforcement learning for the parking

 ### Future development ideas
 - Path finding